quinlanreed1/ECE413ProjectGroup6/README.md

 # Installation
 To set up and run the project locally, you will need the following:
+Hardware
 1. Argon particle device
 2. Heart Rate Sensor (Module MAX30102 Pulse Detection Blood Oxygen)
 3. Micro USB cable for data transfer
 4. Mini breadboard
 5. Jumper wires

+Software
+1. Particle IDE or Visual studio code.
+2. Particle cloud.

 Steps
 1. build the circuit using online sources.
+Usually the argon device comes in a box with the circuit on it.
 2. connect argon device to the particle cloud.
+3. connect the argon device to your WIFI or Hotspot.
+4. Setup an integration in the particle

 # Usage